The Registered Retirement Savings Plan (RRSP) provides Canadians a practical way to save for retirement.

-Whenever you take out money from your RRSP account, the amount is added to your income and taxed immediately using specific withholding tax rates.
+Whenever you withdraw money from your RRSP account, the amount is added to your income and taxed immediately using specific withholding tax rates.

-You can continue to contribute to your RRSP until the end of the year when you turn 71.
-At this time, you must close your RRSP account and either take out the cash as a lump-sum and/or transfer your RRSP into a Registered Retirement Income Fund or Annuity.
+You can continue contributing to your RRSP until the end of the year when you turn 71.
+At this time, you must close your RRSP account and either take out the cash as a lump sum and/or transfer your RRSP into a Registered Retirement Income Fund or Annuity.

-What this means is that at age 71, you must start using your RRSP funds as retirement income whether you like to or not.
+This means that at age 71, you must start using your RRSP funds as retirement income whether you like to or not.

-The Home Buyers’ Plan makes it possible for first-time homebuyers to withdraw up to $35,000 from their RRSP and put the monies towards the purchase or building of a qualifying home.
+The Home Buyers’ Plan allows first-time homebuyers to withdraw up to $35,000 from their RRSP and put the monies towards purchasing or building a qualifying home.
 A couple can combine resources and withdraw up to $70,000 ($35,000 each).

 To participate in this program, you must complete Form T1036 and provide it to the financial institution where your RRSP account is held.

-RRSP funds withdrawn under the HBP remain tax-free as long as you follow the rules for re-contributing them back.
+RRSP funds withdrawn under the HBP remain tax-free if you follow the rules for re-contributing them.
 You must repay the amount withdrawn back to your RRSP within 15 years.

 CRA provides an annual Home Buyers’ Plan statement of account that tells you the status of your repayments.